Brest-Java-Course/Sergey-Popov/README.md

-com.epam.brest.courses.domain.Task Manager by Sergey Popov
+Task Manager by Sergey Popov
 ====================================

 Task Manager is a simple sql-based application.
 Contains list of modules: